 Many carnivorous plants are picky about growing locations, and unfortunately, few will tolerate being inside a box under the Christmas tree, especially those expecting a cold winter dormancy.
 Seeds, however, are often a little more resilient.

 Unless you know that the recipient is looking for a specific plant, your best bet is to buy seeds of a genus they already grow.
 Be sure to pay attention to the storage instructions for whichever seeds you buy.
 If you’re shopping for a child or a new grower, Drosera capensis - the cape sundew - is fun and easy to grow from seed.

 Triffid Nuseries in Suffolk offer a wide variety of seeds for sale, including multipacks and beginner collections.
 When I spoke to owner Andy, he mentioned some very exciting additions to their catalog which will be coming soon!
 Check out Triffid’s seed selection here.

 2. Pillows, Prints, and Cases

 I’ve partnered with printing company Redbubble to create a range of CP-themed mugs, pillows, notebooks, phone cases, and other gifts.
 My first design is a restored 1876 painting of Nepenthes northiana by Marianne North, the renowned Victorian botanical artist.

-I will donate 50% of all proceeds I receive from these items to the IUCN Carnivorous Plant Specialist Group, which exists to support the conservation of carnivorous plants in the wild.
+I will donate any proceeds I receive from these items to the IUCN Carnivorous Plant Specialist Group, which exists to support the conservation of carnivorous plants in the wild.
 I’ll put the rest towards my web hosting costs :-)

 Place your order directly with Redbubble.
 They will professionally print your item and dispatch it to you.
 Simply hit the ‘Available Products’ button to see all my available items.
 Order now to receive in time for Christmas!